noamross/gams-in-r-course/chapters/chapter1.md

 <exercise id="4" title="Parts of non-linear function">

 GAMs are made up of _basis functions_ that together compose the smooth terms in models.

-You can use the `coef()` function to extract the coefficients from the GAM model object.
+The `coef()` function extracts the coefficients of these basis functions the GAM model object.

-After extracting the coefficients, answer the question: How many coefficients are there for the _basis functions_ that compose the smooth curve in this model?

 **Instructions**
 - Extract the model coefficients of the `gam_mod` object which is available in your workspace.
+Then determine how many basis functions compose the smooth curve of the mode.

 <codeblock id="01_04">

-The `coef()` function extracts all the model coefficients, which are coefficients for each basis function that makes up the smooth.
+- The `coef()` function extracts all the model coefficients, which are coefficients for each basis function that makes up the smooth.
+- The model coefficients include one coefficient for the intercept as well as one coefficient for each basis function in the smooth.
 </codeblock>

-The model coefficients include one coefficient for the intercept as well as one coefficient for each basis function in the smooth.
+Multiple Choice: How many coefficients are there for the _basis functions_ that compose the smooth curve in this model?

 <choice>
 <opt text="1">